-Since the salvage attempts of the 17th century the site of Huis 't Krayenstein has been heavily depleted by salvage operations.
-Artifacts such as coins and brass cannons had been recovered.
+Since the salvage attempts of the 17th century, the site of Huis 't Krayenstein has been heavily depleted by salvage operations.
+Artefacts such as coins and brass cannons had been recovered.

-All that is left today on the site are 7 cannons and 5 anchors, conclomerate and small ceramic shreds.
-The wreck is situated in a sheltered bay and therefore easily accesible for shore diving.
+All that is left today on the site are seven cannons and five anchors, conglomerates and small ceramic sherds.
+The wreck is situated in a sheltered bay and therefore easily accessible for shore diving.
 There is a lot of concretion and kelp on site.

 The wreck site is protected in terms of the National Heritage Resources Act, No. 25 of 1999.
 This act regards historic shipwrecks as well.
 The site may not be disturbed without the permission of the South African Resources Agency (SAHRA) and artefacts removed from the wreck may not be traded without SAHRA's permission.